twinstar6980/Twinning.Documentation/english/installation.md

 2. Install the application package.

-3. Go to ⌈ System Settings ⌋ - ⌈ Privacy and Security ⌋ - ⌈ Extensions ⌋ - ⌈ Added Extensions ⌋ - ⌈ TwinStar ToolKit - Forwarder ⌋ and check one of the ⌈ "Finder" extension ⌋.

-4. Go to the application's sandbox directory `/Users/<... >/Library/Containers/com.twinstar.toolkit.forwarder-for-macintosh.implementation` and create the file `launch.sh`.
+3. Start the application, and a Finder window will pop up after running successfully, it pointing to the application's private data directory, which contains a script file named `forward.sh`, open and edit this file in text form.

-	The module will execute `launch.sh` on every user action and will take the selected file path as its argument.
-Toolkit's shell program will be able to launched and passed arguments in this script.
-However, it should be noted that the script execute is in the sandbox environment of the application.
+	Every time the user selects the extension menu item of the module, the module will run this script with the path of the selected file as the arguments, and the script is responsible for forwarding the received arguments to the toolkit; but pay attention, it should be noted that the execution of the script is in the sandbox environment of the application.

-	The following is an example that will launch the `Shell GUI`:
+	Here's an example that forward arguments to the `Shell GUI` :

 	```sh
 	#! /bin/bash